Accreditation Programs Frequently Asked Questions

 Bring a picture ID, including a signature, as well as EITHER your confirmation email from Pearson VUE or your Authorization to Test letter.
 You are not permitted to bring personal belongings (such as hat, coats, cell phones or purses) into the testing room.
 You do not need paper or pencil; these will be provided by the testing facility.

 You may change the test date, time or location, for free, up to 72 hours prior to the scheduled test.
-After that point, you cannot change your test particulars.
+Simply log into your Pearson VUE account to reschedule for a date within the current exam window.

 Candidates who find they’re not ready to take the exam may defer to the next scheduled examination window.
 Nacha must receive any written deferral request ten business days prior to the opening of the testing window, and the request must include a processing fee, currently $125.